juhasev/sample-ninja-help/recruitment-source-dialog.md

 ```
 In the list view, this ID is indicated in the blue circle.

+> This is the system default, and only **ID** is accepted when this mode is selected.

 #### UUID
 This is an alphanumeric identifier (UUID) that is hard to guess.
 Example URL: